johnklint81/Blackjack/README.md

 # Blackjack
-Simple Blackjack game written in Haskell
+Simple Blackjack game written in Haskell.
+For the course Introduction to functional programming.